This year, the holidays are going to look very different from the past.

 FAQs and online help guides are a great way to approach this.
 Come up with a list of common questions and anticipated queries for the holiday season and make them accessible online.
 Promote them on your website and ensure they’re easy to search up — this way, your agents can focus on more complex customer issues.

-Have you considered a Visual IVR for your business?
+Have you considered a Web Call-Backs (formerly Visual IVR) for your business?
 It’s a great way to offer a call-back to your customers from whatever channel they’re on — phone, web, or mobile!

 Get call-back technology

 If there’s one thing that gets a customer’s blood boiling during the holidays, it’s being stuck on hold.
 There’s something about endless elevator music with a periodic, “Your call is very important to us,” looped statement that puts everyone in a bad mood.

 Call-back technology is a super simple way to provide exceptional service to your customers.
 Offering them this option will save them from waiting on hold and give them peace of mind knowing that an agent will contact them when available.
 It’s a win-win!

 Suppose your business doesn’t have call-back technology or alternative channels to manage customer inquiries.
 In that case, it’s crucial to ensure that you have enough agents on staff to address increased demand over the holidays.